Aseanseen/cs3237proj/server_database/ReadME.md

 Returns:

 String of the last lag number of entries
+Name:
+Date Time: %Y-%m-%d %H:%M:%S
+Classification:

 ---
 ### Delete all the data of a given name